• Skip to primary navigation

 • Add some fresh sage to make this into vegan pumpkin sage risotto.

-• Instead of coconut milk you can use cashew milk.
+• Instead of coconut milk you can use unsweetened cashew milk.

-First, add the coconut oil to a large pot on medium hight heat and let it melt.
-Once the oil is melted add the chopped onion and cook for approximately 5 minutes, until it is translucent.
+1. Step 1: First, add the coconut oil to a large pot on medium hight heat and let it melt.
+Once the oil is melted add the chopped onion to the pot and cook for approximately 5 minutes, until it is translucent.

-A black pot on the stove with chopped onion in it.
+A pot on the stovetop with coconut milk, white rice, pumpkin puree and nutritional yeast in it.

 • Not all types of rice work for risotto, but besides Arborio you can also use other Italian short-grain rice varieties like Carnaroli, Vialone, Nano, and Baldo.
 Just note that I have not tested this recipe with any other type of rice so you may need to adjust the cooking time if you try a different one.